 If convicted of theft, you stand to lose more than just your freedom and incur monetary losses.
 You also risk long-term consequences like losing custody of your children, losing your job, and difficulty in gaining future employment.
 If you’re a student, gaining admission to school can also get complicated.

 Getting the charges dismissed is your best chance at clearing your record.
-But Smith and Eulo’s experienced Lakeland criminal defense attorneys lawyers can help.
+Smith and Eulo’s experienced Lakeland, FL criminal defense attorneys lawyers can help, call us now, or fill out the form on this page.
 Trust in their 20-year expertise in navigating Florida’s judicial system for the right advice in resolving the charges to your satisfaction.